Here you’ll find everything including reviews, buying guide, installation procedure, and tips for the best RV air conditioners available.

 Cleaning of the filter is the most obvious maintenance procedure which can be performed.
-They are either present on the front side of the rooftop air conditioners or at the sides or back side of the window or portable ACs.
-You can remove them easily and wash it with soap or detergent before drying it in indirect sunlight.
+They are either present on the front side of the rooftop air conditioners or at the sides or backside of the window or portable AC.
+You can remove them easily and wash them with soap or detergent before drying them in indirect sunlight.
 Make sure that it is properly dried before inserting it back.
 A dirty filter restricts the flow of air through the system and causes overheating.
 It also puts pressure on the motor and causes it to work harder which leads to more power consumption.

-For the more extensive cleaning, you need to sink inside the unit and for that, unscrewing of the shroud is required.
-Condenser coils and evaporator tend to be the favorite spots for the accumulation of dirt.
+For the more extensive cleaning, you need to sink inside the unit, and for that, unscrewing of the shroud is required.
+Condenser coils and evaporators tend to be the favorite spots for the accumulation of dirt.
 They should be first cleaned by an air blower and then with a clean, dry cloth.
 Keeping these parts unattended for a longer span of time would largely reduce the cooling effect because after all.
-It’s the compressor that raises the pressure of the refrigerant to create that pressure difference which is required for the transfer of the refrigerant.
+It’s the compressor that raises the pressure of the refrigerant to create that pressure difference that is required for the transfer of the refrigerant.

 1. The air conditioner is not turning on: It can happen due to two minor issues.
 Firstly, the batteries in your remote may have depleted.
 Change them and get new ones.
 Secondly, there may be an issue with the power supply of the AC.
 Check whether the cable is damaged from some point or not properly plugged in.